-\textbf{Dynamic Models in Navigation.} Reactive state-action modeling directly maps historical visual observations and natural language instructions to the action space, lacking causal modeling between changes in visual information and actions.
+\textbf{Dynamic Models in Navigation.} Reactive state-action modeling directly maps historical visual observations and natural language instructions to the action space, without explicitly modeling the dependency between visual transitions and executed actions.
 To mitigate this, early works~\cite{mpmvln,vlnpredictfutureview,idmpretraininvln} explored using additional pre-training tasks such as path-mask prediction, image prediction, or image completion.
 However, these were mostly limited to discrete environmental settings and often relied on extended contextual cues or language instructions.
-More recent methods~\cite{monodream,zhang2025cross,huang2025vista} attempted to combine forward dynamics modeling and decompose the decision task, predicting future images while simultaneously predicting actions.
+More recent methods~\cite{monodream,zhang2025cross,huang2025vista} attempted to combine forward dynamics modeling and decompose the decision task, predicting future images while simultaneously predicting actions to enables modeling of state transitions.
 Although effective in some settings, forward models typically require additional modules for high-dimensional prediction, increase compute and memory, and can bias learning toward redundant appearance details that are weakly aligned with the decision space. \textsc{NaVIDA} instead adopts inverse dynamics in a continuous environment: from two adjacent images it directly infers the action that caused the transition, sharing the output space with the reactive policy and avoiding extra generators or decoders.
-This design reduces optimization difficulty in mapping from image space to action space, improves data efficiency, and injects a causal prior that strengthens instruction grounding, yielding stable long-horizon navigation.
+This design reduces optimization difficulty in mapping from image space to action space, improves data efficiency, and injects an action-grounded transition prior constraints that strengthens instruction grounding, yielding stable long-horizon navigation.